-Leasing is not a favorable option because of the regulatory requirements and because it must be stored on the university's contiguous property.
-Built in an appropriately sized area, the university as owner-operator would have the flexibility to expand the building as needed, without costly disruptions of current operations, and the facility could be more easily serviced by campus maintenance and security personnel.
+Leasing is not a favorable option because of the regulatory requirements and because it must be stored on the University's contiguous property.
+A new facility built in an appropriately sized area would provide the University as owner-operator with the flexibility to expand the building as needed, without costly disruptions of current operations, and the facility could be more easily serviced by campus maintenance and security personnel.

-Delaying the project to a future biennium is not a viable option because of the significant risk and exposure to the university community caused by the current storage situation.
+Delaying the project to a future biennium is not a viable option because of the significant risk and exposure to the University caused by the current storage situation.
 A remote, centralized facility would facilitate safer handling and disposal of hazardous materials and decrease the cost of disposal by reducing the number of required pickups.